-- 1. Describe particle-phase, gas-phase, and biological pollutants found in indoor environments - 2.
+- Describe particle-phase, gas-phase, and biological pollutants found in indoor environments and their impact on human health - 2.
 Model indoor pollutant emission, transport, and control - 3.
 Manipulate and perform calculations with aerosol distributions and gas-phase compounds - 4.
-Analyze indoor pollutant control technologies and determine their effectiveness - Read and critically analyze articles in the technical literature on indoor air pollution - 6.
+Analyze indoor pollutant control technologies and determine their effectiveness - 5.
+Read and critically analyze articles in the technical literature on indoor air pollution - 6.
 Prepare and review written and oral technical communication